-I was first licensed in the summer of 1962 as WN2DBP, when I lived in Bayside, NY in Queens, one of the boroughs of New York City.
+First licensed in the summer of 1962 as WN2DBP, I lived in Bayside, NY.... in Queens, one of the boroughs of New York City.
 My General class license followed in November of 1963, as WB2DBP, a fairly rotten callsign for both code and voice.
-My rig was Heathkit equipment.
+My rig was a Heathkit DX-60 transmitter, and a Lafayette Radio HE-30 receiver.
 After incentive licensing took effect, and my General class license no longer allowed me access to all amateur frequencies, I upgraded to Advanced class in June, 1969, regaining most of my lost frequencies.

 I am now active on SSB & CW, on HF and 6 meters, and 2 meter FM.

 I am a member of the South Florida DX Association (for more information on the SFDXA go to www.qsl.net/k4fk).

 You must be logged in to file a report on this page

 This callsign does not participate in the QRZ Logbook